 UV light air purifiers

-UV air purification systems are designed to kill viruses, bacteria and spores by exposing them to ultraviolet light.
+UV air purification systems are design to kill viruses, bacteria and spores by exposing them to ultraviolet light.

 The effectiveness of the UV air purifier can vary between manufacturers, however, some claim to kill 99% off viruses and bacteria.